emmanuelulloa/fla.js/README.md

 ```
 If no container is provided the event will be attach to the document object.

-params.distanceFromTop: a number to be added to the scroll range.
+params.distanceFromTop: the distance from the top of the container to trigger the yes/no functions.
 If no provided 0 will be used.

 params.yes: the function to trigger everytime the element is within the scroll range.